 Types of DUI Charges in Belleville, IL

 The type of DUI charge you face in Illinois depends on the specifics of your arrest, your prior record, and whether anyone was injured.
-Here are the DUI charge types most commonly seen in Belleville, IL courts:
+Below are the most frequent DUI charges that drivers in Belleville, IL encounter.

 First-Time DUI (Class A Misdemeanor)